danielrosehill/Model-Scout-MCP/README.md

-# Token Compare MCP
+# Model Scout MCP

-An MCP (Model Context Protocol) server that provides up-to-date model information, pricing, and intelligent search capabilities for LLM aggregator platforms.
+An MCP (Model Context Protocol) server for discovering, comparing, and selecting LLM models across providers with real-time pricing and capabilities.

 ## Problem Statement